This Isn’t Happening!

 How to Recover from Not Keeping FBA Inventory Stocked

 If the above stockout scenario is a reality for you (and not just a bad dream), know this: recovery is entirely possible but it may take time.
 How long it will take depends on the uniqueness of your product and how quickly you can re-establish a track record for doing all things well, especially keeping FBA inventory stocked.
 It will take patience.

 If you find yourself in this situation, remember:

-- you’ll have to deal with all of the usual processes that eat up time when stocking FBA: calculating, picking, labelling, prepping, packing, shipping, and waiting on Amazon processing
+- You will have to deal with all of the usual processes that eat up time when stocking FBA: calculating, picking, labeling, prepping, packing, shipping, and waiting on Amazon processing

-- each new sale is an opportunity to climb again in Amazon’s rankings; hopefully you haven’t lost your thirst of the momentum game (by keeping FBA inventory stocked)
+- Each new sale is an opportunity to climb again in Amazon’s rankings; hopefully, you have not lost your thirst of the momentum game (by keeping FBA inventory stocked)

 - Amazon's Sponsored Products campaigns, or some similar promotion or discount can help you to recover more quickly from failure at keeping FBA inventory stocked

-- you’re not the only one that ever experienced a hiccup in your efforts at keeping FBA inventory stocked on Amazon; it happens to almost all sellers eventually, and
+- You are not the only one that ever experienced a hiccup in your efforts at keeping FBA inventory stocked on Amazon; it happens to almost all sellers eventually

-- if nothing else, you’ll learn something about the true demand of your product based on how well your Amazon sales rebound after restocking (you can monitor your overall daily sessions and your “Unit Session Percentage” to see if you’ve lost ground to competitors in regard to rates of conversion) and re-establishing some record of consistency in keeping FBA inventory stocked.
+- If nothing else, you will learn something about the true demand of your product based on how well your Amazon sales rebound after restocking (you can monitor your overall daily sessions and your “Unit Session Percentage” to see if you have lost ground to competitors in regard to rates of conversion) and re-establishing some record of consistency in keeping FBA inventory stocked.

 And most importantly, you will have learned that keeping FBA inventory stocked is no “little obligation.”